Breeze/breeze-client/README.md

  - Breeze no longer depends upon Q.js.
 But it does depend on a ES6 promise implementation. i.e. the existence of a global `Promise` object.
 The `setQ` function is now a no-op.
  - The names of the enum values no longer have "Symbol" at the end.
 E.g. `EntityStateSymbol` is now `EntityState`.
+ - The `DataServiceOptions` interface is now `DataServiceConfig` to be consistent with other naming
+ - The `initializeAdapterInstances` method is removed; use the singular `config.initializeAdapterInstance` method.
  - The names of the adapter files have changed.
 E.g. `breeze.dataService.webApi` is now `adapter-data-service-webapi.umd`.

 If you have this: